kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - `Sponsorship: Lions` gives +$3_income, so like $12 total
     - If you attribute it to Habitat 5, that's another +3pt
     - Conclusion: $17 for 7ap + 1CP? = 7-10pt && +$3_income
-- Eyeballing it, I consider one X-token worth $3-4

 #### Icons
 - Bear > Bird > Herbivore > Predator > Reptile > Primate > Petting Zoo